Business Email Inquiries: To Whom It May Concern?

 So, what should you do if it’s not a good idea to use THIMC?
 A little due diligence.

 You can customize your mailing service for posts or your ezine to insert subscribers’ first names (from when they signed up to get your emails).
 That’s much better than THIMC.
-Do your best not to have the red flags that make the recipient jump for the Delete button.
+Do your best to avoid the red flags that prompt the recipient to question your authenticity or click the Delete button.

 So, don’t mistake being overly automated or impersonal to the point of being disregarded.
 There is no reason to use a non-greeting like To Whom It May Concern that screams, “I don’t know who you are, and I don’t care.
 But I have a bridge I like to sell ya…”